-David Holt is a Principal in the Washington, D.C.*, office of Fish & Richardson.
-His practice supports patent prosecution and post-grant proceedings before the USPTO.
+David Holt is a principal in the Washington, D.C., office of Fish & Richardson P.C.
+His practice supports post-grant proceedings and patent prosecution before the U.S. Patent and Trademark Office (USPTO).

-Mr. Holt has considerable experience in post-grant proceedings from the perspective of both the petitioner and the patent owner, including presenting oral arguments before the PTAB in a Covered Business Method (CBM) proceeding.
-Mr. Holt has been listed as counsel in over 25 USPTO post-grant trials, and been involved in the development of strategy and preparation of filings for many more.
+Mr. Holt has considerable experience in post-grant proceedings from the perspective of both the petitioner and the patent owner, including presenting oral arguments before the Patent Trial and Appeal Board (PTAB) in several proceedings.
+Mr. Holt has been listed as counsel in over 75 USPTO post-grant trials, and been involved in the development of strategy and preparation of filings for many more.

 Mr. Holt also has extensive experience drafting patent applications, examiner responses, and patent-related opinions.

-Mr. Holt is a former Patent Examiner for the United States Patent and Trademark Office (2007-2008), where he handled patent applications in the digital camera art.
-He also worked as a software engineer for the Northrop Grumman Corporation (2005-2007), where he designed test software for ground-based radar systems.
+Mr. Holt is a former patent examiner for the USPTO (2007-2008), where he handled patent applications in the digital camera art.
+He also worked as a software engineer for the Northrop Grumman Corp.
+(2005-2007), where he designed test software for ground-based radar systems.

 J.D., George Washington University Law School 2011